AmaiKinono/puni/README.md

 ### `strict-sexp`

-If `strict-sexp` is non-nil, symbols are treated as sexps, even if they are actually delimiters.
+If `strict-sexp` is nil, symbols are treated as sexps, even if they are actually delimiters.
 For example, in `ruby-mode`:

 ```ruby